https://invisible-island.net/ncurses/man/

 RGB

-direct colors, using an RGB (red/green/blue) convention.
+colors, using an RGB (red/green/blue) convention.
 This

-capability allows the color_content function to return
+capability allows color_content(3x) to return appropriate values

-appropriate values without requiring the application to
+without requiring the application to initialize colors using

 Boolean

-implies that the number of bits for red, green and blue are
+implies that the number of bits for red, green, and blue are

-green and blue in that order.
+blue, in that order.

 If the number of bits needed for the number of colors is not a